onekit/babylonjs-touchstick/README.md

 ### Direction

 - `direction`: Represents a `BABYLON.Vector3` type for character direction.
+The `direction.length()` can be used as delta for movement.

 ### Delta Smoothing